Azure-Samples/bc-community-samples/supplychain-delivery-app/readme.md

-# Reservation Approval and Assignment on the Blockchain with Attestation and Location
+# Supply Chain – Delivery Confirmation And Attestation

 ## Table of contents